Skip to content

 Remember Student Fees

-• Students with 6 credits or more are considered full-fee paying students and pay General Fees.
+• Students with six credits or more are considered full-fee paying students and pay General Fees.

-• Students with 5 credits or less are considered partial-fee paying, do not pay General Fees, and hence have access to fewer services.
+• Students with five credits or less are considered partial-fee paying, do not pay General Fees, and hence have access to fewer services.

 • Partial-fee paying students with SHIP are charged the CSU Health Network Fee and Counseling Fee at mid-semester.